ElsaTam/Obsidian-Stuff/snippets/callouts/README.md

 This is another style variant of the timeline callout, more adapted to my personal theme.
 Options are exactly the same.

+> [!WARNING]
+> Do not use both timeline snippets at the same time, they are in conflict.

 ![timeline-variant](screenshots/timeline-variant.png)

 ```md